RicoJia/ricojia.github.io/_posts/2018/2018-01-27-linux-networking.markdown

 <https://i.postimg.cc/RZr9PNSP/2025-06-29-14-16-38.png>

-All Livox Mid- & Horizon-series sensors come with a fixed IP in the `192.168.1. range (/24 mask)`.
+Livox Mid/Horizon sensors use a fixed address in the `192.168.1.x/24` range.

-1. Upon connection, LiDAR negotiates speed/duplex w/ NIC
+When connected, the LiDAR negotiates link speed/duplex with the NIC and then starts sending UDP packets.
-2. LiDAR will start publishing UDP packets.

-The configuration steps include:
+Use this checklist to bring the link up cleanly.

-- Checking for the NIC name:
+1. Identify the NIC name:

 ```
 $ ip a